 Festivals & Events

-The festival usually takes place over a two week period in September and each year features around fifty films from across the greater Asia region.
+The festival usually takes place over a two-week period in September, and each year features around 50 films from across the greater Asia region.

 The festival promotes interaction between creators and audiences and offers Q&A sessions with directors, actors and other key members of the film crew for many of the films it showcases.

 Many films are only subtitled in Japanese, so check the festival's website before you visit to see which films are subtitled in your language.